KDE/kreenshot-editor/doc/pak/osc/README.md

 Use the openSUSE build service (OSC)
 ====================================

+Note that with default settings osc uses space on the / partition when building and installing packages.
+The default build root dirs are:
+/var/tmp/build-root/
+/var/tmp/build-root32/

 One time init (already done)
 ----------------------------
 1. Create package at build.opensuse.org via Web frontend